Ghini/server/docs/technical.rst

 **search API**

-``filter`` is the main query api entry point.
-It expects a ``q`` parameter, which it interprets according to several search strategies.
+``filter/`` and ``get-filter-tokens/`` are the main query api entry point.
+Both expect a ``q`` parameter, which they interprets according to several search strategies.
 Search strategies are described in some detail in the user manual.

-The result of a ``filter`` request is a dictionary, where the keys are the names of the collection in the result, and the values are the objects matched by the ``q`` query.
+The result of a ``get-filter-tokens/`` request is a dictionary, where the keys are the names of the collection in the result, and the values are *tokens*.
+You get as many tokens as the non-empty collections matching your query.

+The next step on the client side is to enter a loop to *cash* your *tokens*.
+Each invocation of the ``cash-token/<token>/`` returns you a dictionary with three entries:

+- ``chunk`` holds the list of items.
+- ``expect`` specifies the length of the expected complete set.
+One possible use is to update a progress bar.
+- ``done`` tells you whether this was the last chunk.

+Attempting to cash a token which was already paid in full will provide the empty result.
+Same will happen if you attempt to cash an invalid token.
+The empty result is ``expect:0``, ``done:True``, ``chunk:[]``.

+If you are somewhat too quick in cashing a new token, the ``expect`` value could still be a large hard-coded value.
+The correct value is computed in a separate thread, so the server can provide all tokens as soon as possible.

+Tokens will expire after some delay in cashing them.
+This prevents queries to stay active in the system while not any more relevant.

+For queries where you expect a small result set (less than ~70 elements), you can may prefer the ``filter/`` entry point.  ``filter`` short-circuits this process, providing the concrete result at once, in a dictionary having the same external structure as the ``get-filter-tokens`` result, one list of objects per non-empty collection, and values as the above ``chunk`` lists.

+One more entry point in this group is ``count/``, it accepts the same parameters as ``filter`` and ``get-filter-tokens``, and returns a dictionary with same external structure.
+The values in this case are the matching query ``count()``, plus a grand total under the key ``__total__``.
+You can use this to decide whether to use ``filter`` or the chunked approach ``get-filter-tokens``.

-Executing a search corresponds to constructing a queryset, each element in the queryset is returned as a dictionary, with the structure:
+On the server side, executing a search corresponds to constructing one or more queryset.
+Each element in the queryset is subsequently converted into a dictionary, with the structure:

 :inline: The string shown in the result.
 It may contain html tags.
+:twolines: Three elements to be shown in different parts of the client.
 :infobox_url: The url to get the corresponding infobox.

-The ``inline`` entry is meant to be included in the results box.
+The ``inline`` and ``twolines`` entries are meant to be included in the results box.
 The ``infobox_url`` provides quick access to the URL where we will get the infobox data, but you can just replace the trailing *infobox/* part and replace with whatever other valid suffix.  at the moment of writing, the URLs implemented are *form/*, *markup/*, *depending/*.

 importing from ghini.desktop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~